brandiegriffin83/ITAI-4370-Course-Portfolio/Modules/Module-04-5G-Network-Architecture-and-AI-Integration/README.md

 ---

-# Research Highlights

-During this module, I reviewed current research discussing how AI is transforming 5G communication networks.
-The articles demonstrated how machine learning improves network optimization, supports smart infrastructure, and enables intelligent resource allocation for increasingly complex wireless environments.

----

 # What I Learned

-This module expanded my understanding of how Artificial Intelligence is integrated into modern 5G communication systems.
-I learned that AI is no longer simply an enhancement but an essential component of intelligent network management.
-Through the assigned readings, I gained insight into AI-driven load balancing, virtualization, and automation techniques that improve network performance while supporting the growing demands of connected devices and smart technologies.
+This module helped me understand that Artificial Intelligence is no longer simply an enhancement for communication networks but a core technology that enables intelligent decision making and automation.
+I learned how AI supports dynamic resource management, improves network performance, and prepares communication systems to meet the increasing demands of modern wireless technologies.

 ---

 # Key Takeaways

-- Artificial Intelligence improves 5G network performance.
+- AI improves the efficiency of 5G networks.
-- AI enables intelligent load balancing and resource allocation.
+- Intelligent load balancing helps optimize network resources.
-- Virtualization increases network flexibility and scalability.
+- Virtualization increases flexibility and scalability.
-- Smart infrastructure depends on AI-driven decision-making.
-- Research plays an important role in advancing next-generation communication technologies.
+- Research supports continued innovation in AI-driven communications.

----

-# Module Artifacts

-## Course Resources

-📄 Module 4 Presentation

-📄 Hands-On Exercise

-📄 AI-Driven Load Balancing in Paravirtualized 5G Networks

-📄 Integrating Artificial Intelligence, Internet of Things, and 5G for Next-Generation Smart Grids

 ---